witseie-students/2026-T-Elliott-MSc/README.md

 ---
 ## Quick Start
-You will initially need to install a NEO4J graph database which will run on port [insert port here] and update the .env variable to include the name and password of that graph database.
+You will initially need to install a NEO4J graph database which will run on port bolt://localhost:7687 and update the .env variable to include the name and password of that graph database.
 The graph database will be used during post-processing in Chapter 1 and throughout Chapter 2.

 ```bash
 # 1. clone the repo